microapp-ai/microapp-js/packages/runtime/README.md

-# Microapp React
+# Microapp Runtime

-The `react` package is a React component that can be used to render components of a Microapp.
+The `runtime` package is a React component that can be used to render Microapps.